Women's Social and Political Union: Direct action

-In 1910 Conciliation Bill, giving a limited number of propertied and married women the vote was carried on its first reading in the House of Commons, but then shelved by Prime Minister Asquith.
+In 1910 the Conciliation Bill, giving a limited number of propertied and married women the vote was carried on its first reading in the House of Commons, but then shelved by Prime Minister Asquith.
 In protest, on 18 November Emmeline Pankhurst led 300 women from a pre-arranged meeting at the Caxton Hall in a march on Parliament where they were met and roughly handled by the police.
 Under continued pressure from the WSPU, the Liberal government re-introduced the Conciliation Bill the following year.
 Exasperated by the continued opposition and by the bill's limitations, on 21 November 1911, the WSPU carried out an "official" window smash along Whitehall and Fleet Street.
-Its target included the offices of the Daily Mail and the Daily News and the official residences or homes of leading Liberal politicians.
+Its targets included the offices of the Daily Mail and the Daily News and the official residences or homes of leading Liberal politicians.
 160 suffragettes were arrested.
 The Conciliation Bill was debated in March 1912, and was defeated by 14 votes.

 The WSPU responded by organising a new and broader campaign of direct action.
 Once this got underway with the wholesale smashing of shop windows, the government ordered arrests of the leadership.
 Although they had disagreed with strategy, Frederick and Emmeline Pethwick-Lawrence, were sentenced to nine months imprisonment for conspiracy and successfully sued for the cost of the property damage.

 Some WSPU militants, however, were prepared to go beyond outrages against property.
 On 18 July 1912, in Dublin Mary Leigh threw a hatchet that narrowly missed the head of the visiting prime minister H. H. Asquith.
+Instead, it hit the ear of John Redmond, leader of the Irish Parliamentary Party, who was seated next to Asquith.
+Redmond was not seriously injured.
 On 29 January 1913, several letter bombs were sent to the Chancellor of the Exchequer, David Lloyd George, and the prime minister Asquith, but they all exploded in post offices, post boxes or in mailbags while in transit across the country.
 Between February and March 1913, railway signal wires were purposely cut on lines across the country endangering train journeys.